Youngercy/Chenyu-Fang/content/publication/paper1/index.md

 ---
-title: "Exploratory Analysis of Overlapping Communities and Its Impact Factors for Megaregion Cities in South China with Geospatial Big Data. "
+title: "Exploratory Analysis of Overlapping Communities and Its Impact Factors for Megaregion Cities in South China with Geospatial Big Data.(Under Second-Round Review) "
 authors:
 - Fang, C.
 - Gu, X.